 Pathfinder in flight over Hawaii.
 (NASA photo by Nick Galante)

-The Pathfinder was designed and fabricated by AeroVironment in the early 1980's to support a classified program.
+The Pathfinder solar-powered aircraft was designed and fabricated by AeroVironment in the early 1980's to support a classified program.
 After its initial flight series, it was determined that the technology required had not reached a level where ultra long duration flight (many days) under solar power could be achieved.
 At that point the aircraft was placed in storage.

 In 1993, the aircraft was brought back to flight status by the Ballistic Missile Defence Organization and in 1994, transferred to NASA to develop science platform aircraft technology as part of the NASA's Environmental Research Aircraft and Sensor Technology (ERAST) Program.